fortunecookies/overview/README.md

 # Introduction to FortuneCookies
 FortuneCookies is a game of art and luck on Ethereum.
 Each FortuneCookie is a collectible good luck charm that contains a surprise!
 Players collect and trade FortuneCookies to maximize their GoodFortune, a form of digital luck that exhibits special powers.

 FortuneCookies are produced in limited edition batches designed in collaboration with a unique artist.
 Everything from the design of the charm and the surprise inside, to the number of FortuneCookies produced, are part of the artist's intended experience.
+When you own a FortuneCookie, you actually own the digital rights to the associated art.
 Crack one open to see for yourself!

 FortuneCookies batches are sold during official Bake Sales, which will be pre-announced on official FortuneCookies Twitter, Medium, and Telegram accounts at least a week prior.
 Batches are limited edition, so when they're gone they're truly gone – no more reprints can ever be made.
 Visit the [Official Bake Sale](www.fortunecookies.io/bakesale) to buy your FortuneCookie.
 If the Bake Sale is closed, FortuneCookies may be available for resale at popular collectibles exchanges like [RareBits](www.rarebits.io), [SuperRare](www.superrare.co), or [OpenSea](www.opensea.io).

 FortuneCookies are secured by Ethereum.
 Technically, FortuneCookies are ERC721 tradeable tokens on the Ethereum blockchain (see ERC721: Non-Fungible Tokens).
 Because your FortuneCookies live on Ethereum, your GoodFortune will last for generations.

-Who says you can't buy good fortune?

 ## Collect Digital FortuneCookies
 FortuneCookies are collectible charms with a surprise.